Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

     - ELASTIC_PASSWORD=bob123
 ```

-You must also add these credentials to the Kibana app. @Martin is this page a good place to add a small amount of info on the kibana app?
+You must also add these credentials to the Kibana app.

 ```docker
 kibana: